Procedures & Policies

 Please don't hesitate to contact us for questions, concerns, or advice on course selection.

 - Phone: 215-972-7632 (Please leave a message with an email address for a faster response.)

 - Email: email@example.com

-- Visit (by appointment only, after August 16): The Continuing Education Programs is located on the 3rd floor of the Samuel M.V.
+- Visit (for currently-enrolled students with approved proof of vaccination*): The Continuing Education Programs is located on the 3rd floor of the Samuel M.V.
 Hamilton Building.
 Enter the building through the School Entrance on Lenfest Plaza.
-Email to schedule an appointment during office hours:

 ID/Vaccination Requirements for On-Campus Classes

 To enter PAFA’s buildings and participate in on-campus classes as a CE student, the following documentation is required, per the directives of PAFA’s Office of Safety and Security and the Core Response Team for Pandemic Safety:

 - All students must submit proof of full vaccination and booster upon registration.
 Requests for exceptions for medical or religious reasons must be submitted with appropriate documentation and approved by PAFA’s head of security.
 PAFA reserves the right to refuse entry and enrollment to students who have not provided proof of vaccination and have not been approved for exemption.
 Enrollment will be withdrawn with fees for continued violation of this policy.
 See COVID-19 Safety Policies, below.

 - CE students enrolled in multi-week classes* must present a new or updated PAFA photo ID card.
 Enrolled students will be emailed instructions on how to submit a photo to obtain new ID; returning students with a recent ID from a previous course may reuse the same card with an updated validation sticker affixed to the front.
 Note: Your PAFA ID confers school access and benefits for the length of your course(s), from the start date to the last day of your classes.